kamilmateusiak/strava-kudos/README.md

 - OAuth 2.0 authentication via Strava
 - Dashboard showing total kudos and activity metrics
 - "Most Active Kudoers" ranking (people who gave kudos in your last 5 activities, ranked by total kudos across all 10)
+- **Pattern Analysis**: Activity type preferences and distance-based insights for each kudoer
 - Activity breakdown with kudoer lists
 - Modern UI with Tailwind CSS